Teaching Language Models to Self-Improve through Interactive Demonstrations: More Details on Datasets and Preprocessing

 \section{More Details on Datasets and Preprocessing}

 We use four tasks from the Big-Bench Hard collection \cite{bigbench_cot} for our experiments: \emph{multistep arithmetic}, \emph{word sorting}, \emph{date understanding}, and \emph{logical deduction}.
-Since these tasks do not provide ground truth step-by-step rationale, we either generate the rationale using a script (for \emph{multistep arithmetic} and \emph{word sorting}), or prompt Codex \cite{codex} in a few-shot setting to generate a rationale by modifying prompts from \citet{bigbench_cot}.
-For rationales generated using prompting, we only keep the ones that reached the correct answer, and pass a simple consistency check (e.g. for multiple choice questions, we ensure that the final selected choice in the last step appeared in the second last step).
+Since these tasks do not provide ground truth step-by-step rationale, we either generate them using a script (for \emph{multistep arithmetic} and \emph{word sorting}), or prompt Codex \cite{codex} in a few-shot setting using examples from \citet{bigbench_cot}.
+For rationales generated using prompting, we only keep the ones that reached the correct answer and passed a simple consistency check (e.g. for multiple choice questions, we ensure that the final selected choice in the last step appeared in the second last step).
 We provide example rationales used for each task in \Cref{tbl:msa_rationale_generated}, \Cref{tbl:ws_rationale_generated}, \Cref{tbl:du_rationale_generated}, and \Cref{tbl:ld_rationale_generated}.
+Since Big-Bench \cite{bigbench} did not provide an official training/validation/test split, we generated our own splits with statistics shown in \Cref{tbl:dataset_stats}.